Gaurav1251/Devops_Tasks/Docker/Student-App-Containerization/README.md

 ---
 **Overview**

 This guide helps you containerize a simple student application by creating Docker images for its frontend, backend, and database components.
-Containerization ensures consistent environments, enhancing scalability and manageability across different stages of the software lifecycle.<br>
+Containerization ensures consistent environments, enhancing scalability and manageability across different stages of the software lifecycle.<br><br><br>
 **Prerequisites**

     Basic knowledge of Docker.